gogins/csound-extended/dependencies/README.md

 # DEPENDENCIES

-This directly and its scripts acquire, configure, and build all dependencies for csound-extended and, thus, for Csound itself.
+This directory and its scripts acquire, configure, and build all dependencies for csound-extended and, thus, for Csound itself.

 ## Acquiring Dependencies